EdwinVW/iot-edge-demos/README.md

 	- Select your Function App.
 	- Check the output window for any errors.

-#### 3. Connect to your IoT Hub
+### 3. Connect to your IoT Hub
 In order to manage your IoT Hub from VS Code, you need to connect to it:

-1. Make sure you are signed into an Azure subscription from VS Code.
-	- Press the short-cut key `Ctrl-Shift-P` to open the command-list.
-	- Type `Azure: Sign in` and select the command from the list.
-	- Login with your credentials.
-2. Select your IoT Hub.
+1. Select your IoT Hub in Visual Studio Code.
 	- Press the short-cut key `Ctrl-Shift-P` to open the command-list.
 	- Type `IoT Hub: Select IoT Hub` and select the command from the list.
 	- Select the subscription that contains the IoT Hub you created earlier.